harn205/Inteltioncommu/README.md

 # Inteltioncommu
-- using `npm install` command on cmd to intall modules
+- Using `npm install` command on cmd to intall modules
-- Start with cmd with via command: `yarn start`
+- To start a service using cmd with command: `yarn start`